Courses and Requirements

 An interdisciplinary investigation of past and present views of women and their roles, treatment and experiences in institutions such as the family, the state, the work force, language and sexuality.
 The diversity of women’s experiences across age, class, ethnic, sexual, racial and national lines introduced, and theories of feminism and of women’s studies discussed.
 (Writing-intensive.)
-(Oral Presentations.)
 (Proseminar.)
-Maximum enrollment, 16.
-Adair, Barry and Lacsamana.
+One proseminar section in the spring.
+Maximum enrollment, 20.
+Jones, Barry and Lacsamana.

 Women and Madness.

 Examination of historical, cultural, literary, artistic and psychological constructions and representations of women as “mad.”
 Uses feminist sociopolitical perspectives to explore how these representations are connected to topics such as anger, violence, sexuality, race, class, conformity and resistance to female roles, and the psychiatric and psychological communities.

 An interdisciplinary examination of the history and contemporary practice of feminist thought.
 Topics include the history of feminist thought in Western culture, the broadening and complication of that canon to include examinations of race, class, gender, sexuality, ableism and ageism, and the implications of global feminist thought.
 (Writing-intensive.)
 Prerequisite, 101 or consent of instructor.
 (Same as Government 201 and Government 201.)
 Maximum enrollment, 20.
 Lacsamana.

 Introduction to LGBTQ Studies.